A generalization of circulant Hadamard and conference matrices: Acknowledgements

 \section{Acknowledgements}

-The authors thank J.~Seberry and R.~Craigen for useful comments on the topic.
-O.~T.\ appreciates the hospitality at Jagellonian University in Krakow, where a part of this work was done.
-The research was supported by the Czech Science Foundation (GA\v{C}R) within the project 14-06818S, by the Polish National Science Center within the project DEC-2011/02/A/ST1/00119, by the European Union FP7 project PhoQuS@UW (Grant Agreement No.\ 316244), and by the John Templeton Foundation under the project No.\ 56033.
+We thank J.~Seberry and R.~Craigen for useful comments on the topic and to the referee for many suggestions that helped us to improve the paper.
+O.~T.\ appreciates the hospitality at Jagiellonian University in Krakow, where a part of this work was done, and a support from the Czech Science Foundation (GA\v{C}R) within the project 17-01706S.
+D.~G.\ acknowledges Grant FONDECYT Iniciaci\'{o}n number 11180474, Chile.